F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/new_stack/README.md

 ## <a name="config"></a>Configuration Example

 The following is a simple configuration diagram for this 2 NIC deployment.
-In a 2 NIC scenario, one NIC is external and the other is internal.
-It is important to remember that you continue to have only one public IP address, and the external NIC is shared between management and data plane traffic.
+In a 2 NIC scenario, one NIC is for management and one is for external.
+This is in a more traditional deployment model where data-plane and management traffic is seperate.
-In this example, the External VLAN uses **eth0** and the Internal VLAN uses **eth1**.

 ![2 NIC configuration example](images/azure-2nic-sm.png)